yu-cheng-kuo-28/Top-7-pct-Give-Me-Some-Credit-Kaggle/README.md

 ### 1-2 Dataset

-A dataset aims for predicting credit defaults.
+A dataset aims for predicting credit default.

 ### 1-3 Explaination of R code